Unscripted. No delay, no commercial breaks. No way out.

 Emma understands that good business needs good relationships, and good relationships need great communication.
 Powerful story-telling can inspire, educate, compel, heal… and it’s at the heart of any connection with your audience.

-Emma currently hosts TVSN, appearing live across Australia and New Zealand every week, where she specialises in health, lifestyle, design and photography.
+Over the past seven years, Emma has hosted TVSN, appearing live across Australia and New Zealand every week, specialising in health, lifestyle, design and photography.
 She has also written for a number of publications including The Sydney Morning Herald and Kids Health & Wellbeing Magazine.

 As a voice artist, Emma brings stories to life for documentaries, audioboooks, radio advertisements, and television promotions.

 Emma also writes, produces and presents The Red Shoes Podcast, sharing stories and conversations about whole-hearted living.